porcoesphino/twitter-sentiment/README.md

 > mvn exec:java

+This will execute the main method from `com.porcoesphino.ts.SentimentServer`.
+This is intended to demonstrate the intended API.
+There is a gui avaliable for visual debugging / investigation of trends.
+This is run from `com.porcoesphino.ts.gui.SentimentViewer`

-If there is an issue finding java version 1.7 you may need to install it or ensure `JAVA_HOME` is set correctly.
+*NOTE*: If there is an issue finding java version 1.7 you may need to install it or ensure `JAVA_HOME` is set correctly.

 ## Authentication ##